backdrop-contrib/smtp/README.txt

 Notes:

+This module sends email by connecting to an SMTP server.
+Therefore you need to have access to an SMTP server for this module to work.

 Drupal will often use the email address entered into "Administrator>Site configuration>E-mail address" as the from address.
 It is important for this to be the correct address and some ISPs will block email that comes from an invalid address.